louiskhenghao/frontend-stack/README.md

 }
 ```

-Note: Please follow the ascending order for the key (A-Z, from top to bottom).
+**Note**: Please follow the ascending order for the key (A-Z, from top to bottom).
 You may use `yarn locale:fix` command for the fixes automatically

 ### Example